taakcloud/taakcloud.github.io/_posts/2023-05-12-use-cdn-to-bypass-ip-blocking.markdown

 _/etc/privoxy/config_
 {: .right}

-That's all, at the end I would like to thank all scientists who contribute to this and are fighting in the right side of history.
-Let's hope we live in a world that Geo IP blocking doesn't limit any country.
+That's all, at the end I would like to thank all scientists who contribute to this solution and are fighting in the right side of history.
+Let's hope one day we live in a world that governments can't use Geo IP blocking to isolate people.